 Unilever owns over 400 brands, with a turnover in 2017 of 53.7 billion euros, and thirteen brands with sales of over one billion euros: Axe/Lynx, Dove, Omo, Heartbrand ice creams, Hellmann's, Knorr, Lipton, Lux, Magnum, Marmite, Rexona/Degree, Sunsilk and Surf.

 Unilever is organised into three main divisions: Foods and Refreshments; Home Care; and Beauty and Personal Care.
 It has research and development facilities in China, India, the Netherlands, the United Kingdom, and the United States.

 Unilever was founded on 2 September 1929, by the merger of the Dutch margarine producer Margarine Unie and the British soapmaker Lever Brothers.
 During the second half of the 20th century, the company increasingly diversified from being a maker of products made of oils and fats and expanded its operations worldwide.
 It has made numerous corporate acquisitions, including Lipton, Brooke Bond, Chesebrough-Ponds, Best Foods, Ben & Jerry's, Alberto-Culver, Dollar Shave Club and Pukka Herbs.
 Unilever divested its specialty chemicals businesses to ICI in 1997.
 In the 2010s, under the leadership of Paul Polman, the company gradually shifted its focus towards health and beauty brands and away from food brands showing slow growth.

-Highest paying job titles at Unilever include Regional Account Manager, HR Business Partner, and Category Manager
+Highest paying job titles at Unilever include Head of Schools, Customer Success Manager, and Category Manager